monsoonmaelstrom/book2/book2.md

 “Yes, you should.
 This conversation bores me.
 I am unclear what my daughter sees in you,” she mutters.

-I resist the urge to laugh at that statement, but only because I know that doing so would be likely to result in both my death and Hazel’s.
+I resist the urge to laugh at that statement, but only because I know that doing so has the potential to result in both my death and Hazel’s.
 I’m pretty sure Hazel would have laughed at her though.

 “Why are you still here in Branton, mom?
 Why haven’t you gone to Corriven yet?
 Wasn’t that the big plan?
 Go to Corriven and then back to Avonare?
 So why are you still here?”